HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Names

-FSH uses names to reference items within the same FSH project.
-FSH names follow [FHIR naming guidance](http://hl7.org/fhir/R4/structuredefinition-definitions.html#StructureDefinition.name).
-Names must be between 1 and 255 characters, begin with an uppercase, and contain only letters, numbers, and "_".
+FSH item names follow [FHIR naming guidance](http://hl7.org/fhir/R4/structuredefinition-definitions.html#StructureDefinition.name).
+Names must be between 1 and 255 characters, begin with an uppercase letter, and contain only letters, numbers, and "_".

 By convention, item names should use [PascalCase (also known as UpperCamelCase)](https://wiki.c2.com/?UpperCamelCase).
 [Slice names](#contains-rules-for-slicing) and [local slice names for extensions](#contains-rules-for-extensions) should use [lower camelCase](https://wiki.c2.com/?CamelCase).
 These conventions are consistent with FHIR naming conventions.

 Alias names may begin with `$`.
-Choosing alias names beginning with `$` allows for additional error checking [see Defining Aliases](#defining-aliases).
+Choosing alias names beginning with `$` allows for additional error checking ([see Defining Aliases](#defining-aliases) for details).

 #### Identifiers

 Items in FSH may have an identifier (id), typically specified using the [`Id` keyword](#defining-items).
 Each id must be unique within the scope of their item type in the FSH project.
-For example, two Profiles with the same id cannot coexist, but it is possible to have a Profile with id “foo” and a ValueSet with id “foo” in the same FSH Project.
-However, to minimize potential confusion, it is recommended to use a unique id for every id-bearing item in a FSH project.
+For example, two Profiles with the same id cannot coexist, but it is possible to have a Profile and a ValueSet with the same id in the same FSH Project.
+However, to minimize potential confusion, it is recommended to use a unique id for every item in a FSH project.

-If no id is provided, implementations may create an id.
-It is recommended that the id be based on the item's name, with _ replaced by -, and the overall length truncated to 64 characters (per the requirements of the FHIR id datatype).
+If no id is provided by a FSH author, implementations may create an id.
+It is recommended that the id be based on the item's name, with _ replaced by -, and the overall length truncated to 64 characters (per the requirements of the [FHIR id datatype](https://www.hl7.org/fhir/datatypes.html#primitive)).

-#### Indicating External FHIR Artifacts
+#### Referring to Other Items

+FSH items within the same project can be referred to by their names or ids.
+Using the name or id in the item's [declaration statement](#defining-items) is recommended.

-External FHIR artifacts in core FHIR and external IGs can be referred to by their names, ids, or canonical URLs.
-Core FHIR resources can be referred to by their common names, for example, `Patient` or `Observation`.
-Other than core FHIR resources, the use of canonical URLs to refer to external resources is recommended, since this approach minimizes the chance of name collisions.
+External FHIR artifacts in FHIR core and external IGs can be referred to by name, id, or canonical URL.
+Referring to core FHIR resources by name, e.g., `Patient` or `Observation`, is recommended.
+For other external items, the use of canonical URLs is recommended, since this approach minimizes the chance of name collisions.

-#### Indicating Items within the FSH Project

-Internal FSH items can be referred to by their names, ids, or canonical URLs.
-The canonical URL is usually a poor choice for referring to an internal item because it is constructed using the base canonical URL of the IG, which is part of the IG publishing process, external to FSH.
-Using the name or id that appears in the item's [declaration statement](#defining-items) is recommended.

 #### Reference and Canonical Data Types